 The Department of Medicinal Chemistry and Pharmacognosy offers work leading to degrees in Medicinal Chemistry at both the master’s and doctoral levels.
 Medicinal chemistry is focused on the discovery and development of biologically active agents with potential therapeutic application.
 The program is focused on the following areas - Analytical and Chemical Toxicology, Biomedicinal Chemistry, Computational Medicinal Chemistry, Structural Biology, and Synthetic Medicinal Chemistry.
-Medicinal chemistry also participates in a joint PharmD/PhD program; see the Joint PharmD/PhD information in this section of the catalog.
-The department also offers a graduate program in Pharmacognosy; consult Pharmacognosy in this section of the catalog for more information on that program.
+Medicinal chemistry also participates in a Joint PharmD/PhD program.
+The department also offers a graduate program in Pharmacognosy.

 MDCH 412.
 Pharmaceutical Applications of Genomics and Bioinformatics.
 2 hours.

 Introduction to genomics and bioinformatics for advanced pharmacy students.
 Principles of gene expression, DNA sequencing in bacterial and human genomes, with emphasis on diagnostic and therapeutic applications.
 Course Information: Same as PMMP 412.
 Prerequisite(s): PHAR 331 or consent of the instructor.
 For graduate students: one or two semesters of basic molecular biology and/or biochemistry with a grade of B or better.

 MDCH 461.
 Introductory Organic Medicinal Chemistry.
 1 hour.

 Covers introductory aspects of graduate organic and physical organic chemistry related to medicinal chemistry.
 Course Information: Credit is not given for MDCH 461 if the student has credit in MDCH 560.
 Prerequisite(s): One year of undergraduate organic chemistry and consent of the instructor.